BVDW-org/ovk-docusaurus/ovk/docs/contextualstandards/index.md

 -  Consistently high quality
 -  Trust

- ### 2.1 Documentation of the system functionality<br>
+ ### 2.1 Documentation of the system functionality<br />
- - The functionality of the classification system(s) used is described in the form of documentation (underlying architecture, connection to the content, which data is used, how the data is processed, etc.).<br>
+ - The functionality of the classification system(s) used is described in the form of documentation (underlying architecture, connection to the content, which data is used, how the data is processed, etc.).<br />
 - The documentation is published on the provider's website.

  ### 2.2 Documentation of quality assurance﻿﻿
- - Systems and data are continuously reviewed and optimized.<br>
+ - Systems and data are continuously reviewed and optimized.<br />
  - The processes and methods for quality assurance are documented and published on the provider's website.

 ## 3. DATA PROTECTION AND PRIVACY